Harry Potter and the Return of Heritage

 The further he went in this house, the more confused he became.
 This house reminded him of the horrors he had seen when he had accidently found himself in Knockturn Alley.
 The walls around the stairs had small alcoves where there were stuffed heads of House Elves, all of which had the same snout-like nose; Harry assumed that they were from the same family.

 The house was disturbing him.
-Sirius had never mentioned his family to him; he knew that the Black family was notorious in the Wizarding world, even on the continent.
+Sirius had never mentioned his family to him; he knew that the Black family was notorious in the Wizarding Community, even on the continent.
 They were an old family with a very dark past.

 Sirius continued to climb the old staircase to the top floor.
 Harry was about to ask where they were going, when they came to a door with a nameplate: Sirius Orion Black, Heir to the House of Black.